-- 7.1.5 Work on a Fixed Holiday (Patrol) - a.
+7.1.5 Work on a Fixed Holiday (Patrol)

+- a.
 Holidays on Employee's Regular Workday.
-Any Employee required to work Patrol on a fixed holiday which falls on his or her regular workday shall be paid time and one-half for such work in addition to his or her regular pay.
+Any employee required to work Patrol on a fixed holiday which falls on their regular workday shall be paid time and one-half for such work in addition to their regular pay.
 Employees who work their regular shift for a fixed holiday shall not receive additional holiday pay.
-[For Example, if an employee has a regular work schedule of Monday through Wednesday and works a full Patrol shift on a holiday which falls on a Monday (his or her regular workday), he or she would be paid a total of 30 hours (12 hours plus 12 hours at time and one half).] - b.
+[For example, if an employee has a regular work schedule of Monday through Wednesday and works a full Patrol shift on a holiday which falls on a Monday (their regular workday), they would be paid a total of 30 hours (12 hours plus 12 hours at time and one half).] - b.
 Holidays on an Employee's Regular Day Off.
-Any employee required to work Patrol on a fixed holiday on his or her regular day off shall be paid double time for such work in addition to eight (8) hours of holiday pay pursuant to section 7.1.2.
-[For Example, if an employee has a regular work schedule of Wednesday through Saturday and works a full Patrol shift on a holiday which falls on a Monday (his or her regular day off), he or she would be paid a total of 32 hours (8 hours holiday pay plus 12 hours at double time.) - 7.1.6 Pay for holidays may not be taken as compensatory time off.
+Any employee required to work Patrol on a fixed holiday on their regular day off shall be paid double time for such work in addition to eight (8) hours of holiday pay pursuant to section 7.1.2.
+[For example, if an employee has a regular work schedule of

+Wednesday through Saturday and works a full Patrol shift on a holiday which falls on a Monday (their regular day off), they would be paid a total of 32 hours (8 hours holiday pay plus 12 hours at double time).]

+7.1.6 Pay for holidays may not be taken as compensatory time off.